Home - English - French - German - Italian - Portuguese - Spanish

 Dave F. Smith & Alfred Bush

-Describes a small plant producing 35,000 metric tons of
+Describes a small plant producing 35,000 metric tons of cement a

 year.